 completion command replaces that with the next completion alternative,

 in a cyclic manner.
-If you give completion-cycle-threshold
+If you give completion-cycle-threshold a

 numeric value n, completion commands switch to this cycling